-Additionally, a student may be expelled if a student commits the following while on school property, while attending a school-sponsored or school-related activity on or off school property, or as otherwise allowed by law:
+Additionally, a student may be expelled if a student commits the following while on school property, while attending a schoolsponsored or school-related activity on or off school property, or as otherwise allowed by law:

 - 04.ET Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of any amount of: - a.
-Marijuana or a controlled substance; - b.
-A dangerous drug; - O5.EU Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of any amount of an alcoholic beverage; - 06.EV Engages in conduct that contains the elements of an offense relating to abusable glue or paint or relating to volatile chemicals. - 20.EW While placed in a DAEP for disciplinary reasons, continues to engage in serious or persistent misbehavior that violates this SAISD Student Code of Conduct.
-A student who continues to commit offenses that are listed in Levels I, II, or III in this Code of Conduct while in the DAEP may, therefore, be recommended for expulsion under this paragraph; - 22.EX Engages in conduct that constitutes criminal mischief (vandalism), if such conduct is punishable as a felony (i.e., if the cost of the damage in question is \$1,500 or more); or - 27.EY Engages in conduct that contains the elements of assault (intentionally, knowingly, or recklessly causing bodily injury to another) against a District employee or volunteer. - 27.EZ Engages in conduct that contains the elements of assault (intentionally, knowingly, or recklessly causing bodily injury to another) against a District employee or volunteer in retaliation for or as a result of the person's employment or association with the District, without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related activity on or off school property. - 26.FA Engages in conduct involving a public school that contains the elements of the offense of false alarm or report or terroristic threat [See Glossary], without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event.
+Marijuana or a controlled substance; - A dangerous drug: - 05.EU Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of any amount of an alcoholic beverage: - 06.EV Engages in conduct that contains the elements of an offense relating to abusable glue or paint or relating to volatile - 20.EW While placed in a DAEP for disciplinary reasons, continues to engage in serious or persistent misbehavior that violates this SAISD Student Code of Conduct.
+A student who continues to commit offenses that are listed in Levels I, II, or III in this Code of Conduct while in the DAEP may, therefore, be recommended for expulsion under this paragraph; - 22.EX Engages in conduct that constitutes criminal mischief (vandalism), if such conduct is punishable as a felony (i.e., if the cost of the damage in guestion is \$1,500 or more) without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related activity. - 27.EY Engages in conduct that contains the elements of assault (intentionally, knowingly, or recklessly causing bodily injury to another) against a District employee or volunteer. - Engages in conduct that contains the elements of assault (intentionally, knowingly, or recklessly causing bodily injury to 27.EZ another) against a District employee or volunteer in retaliation for or as a result of the person's employment or association with the District, without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related activity on or off school property. - Engages in conduct involving a public school that contains the elements of the offense of false alarm or report or 26.FA terroristic threat [See Glossary], without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event.